Sudev0707/task-management/README.md

 - Offline support with SQLite.
 - Cloud sync (Firestore) when online.
 - Loader and smooth UI for data operations.
-- Task reminder with notification.
+- Task reminder with notification (notification appear after one minute of task creation).
 - dark / light mode

 ---